Was this page helpful?

 cluster = Cluster(ssl_options=ssl_opts)

 This is only an example to show how to pass the ssl parameters.
 Consider reading the python ssl documentation for your configuration.
-For further reading, Andrew Mussey has published a thorough guide on Using SSL with the DataStax Python driver.

 In case the twisted event loop is used pyOpenSSL must be installed or an exception will be risen.
 Also